Ayodeji Habeeb Azeez murder trial: Girl who ‘lured’ victim to his death tells court she wants justice for his family

-Ayodeji Habeeb Azeez from Dagenham believed he was meeting a 17-year old girl he had been chatting to on social media when he was driving into a car park in Anerley, south London, on November 4 last year.
+Ayodeji Habeeb Azeez believed he was meeting a 16-year old girl he was chatting to on Snapchat when he was driving to the car park on November 4 last year.

-Brandon Griffith, 20, of Malcolm Close, Penge; Chaise Gray, 24, of Harding Court, South Norwood; Kevin Lusala, 22, of Eldred Drive, Orpington; an 18-year old from Penge and the girl from Croydon who can't be named for legal reasons, deny murder and conspiracy to rob.
+Brandon Griffiths, 20, of Malcolm Close, Penge; Chaise Gray, 24, of Harding Court, South Norwood; Kevin Lusala, 22, of Eldred Drive, Orpington; Jamie Marshall, 18, of Burham Close, Penge, and the girl from Croydon, now 17, who can't be named for legal reasons, deny murder and conspiracy to rob.

 You may also want to watch: